MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Ethics Statement

 \section{Ethics Statement}

 During the collection of major instances, we strictly complied with the copyright and licensing regulations of each social media platform, ensuring that data was collected only from publicly accessible posts and that no images were downloaded from sources explicitly prohibiting data reuse or redistribution.
-A portion of the dataset was additionally generated using the Seedream.
+A portion of the dataset was additionally generated using Seedream, a powerful image generation model.
 While this model produces high-quality outputs, the generated content inevitably reflects the biases and limitations inherent in its training data.
 We recognize the ethical concerns associated with such models, including the potential to reinforce stereotypes or generate inappropriate content.

 To minimize these risks, we applied careful dataset curation and conducted manual reviews throughout the construction process.
 We encourage future research to explore stronger methods for identifying and mitigating such biases, ensuring that both collected and generated content align with ethical standards and societal norms.